-Chinese nationals charged in mega hacking scheme, Indian govt networks hit: US
+US on the lookout for 5 Chinese superhackers who attacked Indian government websites

 In the attacks, the conspirators installed 'Cobalt Strike' malware on Indian government-protected computers, it added.

-According to the charges, the computer intrusions affected over 100 companies in the United States and abroad.
+According to the charges, the computer intrusions affected over 100 companies worldwide.
+The Malaysian nationals were arrested on Sunday and the Chinese nationals have been declared fugitive, according to the US Justice Department statement.

+Rosen severely criticised the Chinese government.
+"The Department of Justice has used every tool available to disrupt the illegal computer intrusions and cyberattacks by these Chinese citizens.
+Regrettably, the Chinese Communist Party has chosen a different path - of making China safe for cyber-criminals so long as they attack computers outside China and steal intellectual property helpful to China," the deputy attorney general said.

 The victims ranged from software development, computer hardware, telecommunication, social media and video game companies.
 Non-profit organisations, universities, think-tanks, foreign governments, pro-democracy politicians and activists in Hong Kong were also targeted.

-Security researchers have tracked the intrusions using labels "APT41, Barium, Winnti, Wicked Panda, and Wicked Spider.
+Security researchers have tracked the intrusions using labels "APT41, Barium, Winnti, Wicked Panda, and Wicked Spider."

 These intrusions facilitated the theft of source code, software code signing certificates, customer account data, and valuable business information, the researchers said.

-These intrusions also facilitated the defendants' other criminal schemes, including ransomware and crypto-jacking schemes, the latter refers to the group's unauthorised use of victim computers to mine cryptocurrency.
+These intrusions also facilitated the defendants' other criminal schemes, including ransomware and "crypto-jacking" schemes, the latter refers to the group's unauthorised use of victim computers to mine cryptocurrency.

-The Chinese hackers also targeted government computers and networks of Vietnam and United Kingdom.
-The hackers, however were not successful in compromising the government computer networks in the United Kingdom.
+The Chinese hackers also targeted government computers and networks of Vietnam and the United Kingdom.
+The hackers, however, were not successful in compromising the government computer networks in the United Kingdom.

 The racketeering conspiracy pertained to the three defendants' conducting the affairs of Chengdu 404 Network Technology (Chengdu 404), a Chinese Government company, through a pattern of racketeering activity involving computer intrusion offenses affecting over 100 victim companies, organisations, and individuals in the United States and around the world, including in Australia, Brazil, Chile, Hong Kong, India, Indonesia, Japan, Malaysia, Pakistan, Singapore, South Korea, Taiwan, Thailand, and Vietnam, the Justice Department said.

-"Today's announcement demonstrates the ramifications faced by the hackers in China but it is also a reminder to those who continue to deploy malicious cyber tactics that we will utilise every tool we have to administer justice, said FBI Deputy Director David Bowdich.
+"Today's announcement demonstrates the ramifications faced by the hackers in China but it is also a reminder to those who continue to deploy malicious cyber tactics that we will utilise every tool we have to administer justice," said FBI Deputy Director David Bowdich.

 Noting that the scope and sophistication of the crimes are unprecedented, Acting US Attorney for the District of Columbia Michael R Sherwin said some of these criminal actors believed their association with the Peoples Republic of China provided them free licence to hack and steal across the globe.